imperva/imperva-snapshot-cli/README.md

 After running the shell script, the interactive CLI will help you fill in the required CF Parameters.

+# AWS Roles
+The "roles-templates" folder in this project contains samples of AWS IAM Roles installed in your account.
+These Roles are automatically removed upon success or failure.

 # Your PDF report is on its way
 Once the CF Stack will be successfully created, Imperva Snapshot™ will start to create all the resources required in order to safely scan you RDS.
 At the end a PDF report will be generated and sent to your mailbox.